Minamitorishima: Access

-The island is off-limits to civilians except for Japan Meteorological Agency staff, although reporters, documentary makers, and scientific researchers can sometimes get an entry permit.
-There are no commercial boat tours or flights to the island, and civilians are currently not allowed access to Minamitorishima for tours or sightseeing, due to its use by the Japan Self-Defense Forces (JSDF) as an observation station.
+The island is off limits to civilians except for Japan Meteorological Agency staff, although reporters, documentary makers, and scientific researchers can sometimes get an entry permit.
+No commercial boat tours or flights visit the island, and civilians are currently not allowed access to Minamitorishima for tours or sightseeing, due to its use by the JSDF as an observation station.

-Because of its isolation, it is of some interest to amateur radio hobbyists, since the island is counted as a separate country for amateur radio awards based on station contacts.

 Geography and geology

-Minamitorishima is very isolated.
+Minamitorishima is very remote.
 There is no other land for over 1000 km in any direction.

 The island is triangular in shape, and has a saucer-like profile, with a raised outer rim of between 5 and 9 m above sea level.
 The central area of the island is 1 m below sea level.
-Minamitorishima is surrounded by fringing reefs which ranges from 50 to 300 m in width, enclosing a shallow lagoon, which is connected with the open ocean by narrow passages on the southern and northeastern sides.
+Minamitorishima is surrounded by fringing reefs, which range from 50 to 300 m in width, enclosing a shallow lagoon, which is connected with the open ocean by narrow passages on the southern and northeastern sides.